-The habitation at the coastal plain of West Flanders was not seasonable, as has been thought by scholars for very long.
-A theory only abandoned fifteen years ago.
-Surface pottery concentrations and coins dating between the fifth and the early twelfth centuries, among other, is reason that this long-standing theory of seasonal occupation has been put into the trash.
-Settlement at the salt marshes of West Flanders was permanent from the sixth century already (Loveluck & Tys 2006).
-People both settled on creek ridges and erected terps to dwell on (De Jongh 2014).
-Settlements on level ground are called Flachsiedlungen, like the ones in Uitkerksepolder near Blankenberge (Pype 2002).
+Habitation on the coastal plain of Flanders was not seasonal, as has been thought by scholars for a long time.
+It was a theory that was only abandoned fifteen years ago.
+The presence of surface pottery concentrations and coins dating between the fifth and early twelfth centuries, among other things, is the reason why this long-standing theory of seasonal occupation has been discarded.
+Settlement at the salt marshes of Flanders was already permanent from the sixth century (Loveluck & Tys, 2006).
+People settled on creek ridges and built terps to live on (De Jongh, 2014).
+Settlements on level ground are called Flachsiedlungen, like the ones in Uitkerksepolder near Blankenberge (Pype, 2002).

 Terps are artificial dwelling mounds which you can find all along the North Sea coast, from Leffinge in West Flanders to Misthusum in the southwest of Jutland.
 Check the Annex of our Manual Making a Terp in 12 Steps for loads of background on this terp-thing phenomenon.
 Although archaeological research into the terps of West Flanders is still modest, early-medieval occupation on terps has been proven at the terp of Leffinge-Oude Werf.
 This terp, just east of Leffinge, was occupied between 600 and 1100.
 There is also archaeological evidence of terp settlements at Leffinge itself, i.e. Leffinge-dorp, and at Bredene (Ervynck, et al 2013).
 Another terp is the one at Ramskapelle, and we do not mean the local restaurant De Terp (see note below), but archaeological survey only recently started there (Verwerft, et al 2017).
 Just like Leffinge, the radial pattern of the fields surrounding Dudzele also indicates a terp settlement.
 A pattern identical to terp villages like Marsum and Foudgum in province Friesland (Tys 2002).
 The onetime village of Mikhem, also written as Michem or Mikkem, was located on a terp located on the banks of the inlet Old Zwin (De Langhe 1996).